-E.) If one documents the first manifestation of ALS, solely by the initial and measurable loss of muscular coordination, (the ability to hit a ball, traveling at 80-90 mph, with a stick), Gehrig’s prodromal course would appear to be in the range of a year or less.
+E) If one documents the first manifestation of ALS, solely by the initial and measurable loss of muscular coordination, (the ability to hit a ball, traveling at 80-90 mph, with a stick), Gehrig’s prodromal course would appear to be in the range of a year or less.

 Estimated onset of Gehrig’s disease: (late summer 1938 - Early Spring, 1939) Gehrig’s batting average in his first 79 games was slightly less than in his last 78 games in his 1938 season.
 The fact that Gehrig had only 4 singles in the 1938 World Series adds credence to an insidious loss of muscle strength in late summer 1938.
 There is no mention of Gehrig having any type of neuromuscular incoordination or dysfunction during his 1938 season.
 He is reputed to have told one of his team mates “he did not feel as strong as usual”, in mid-season 1938.

 F. A few ALS patients have an unexplainable variation in the rate of progression of their disease: (a very small number of patients appear to live 2 to 4 times longer than others.)
 Many serious students of ALS cite specific instances during which there is minimal progression of the underlying disease for months or even years, without explanation.
-(Unfortunately there is minimal published data confirming that these specific patients actually had ALS.)
+(Unfortunately there is minimal published evidence confirming that these specific patients actually had ALS.)